akshata29/agents/finagent_dynamic_app/GETTING_STARTED.md

 ## 🎯 Project Summary

-A **production-grade multi-agent financial research application** with dynamic planning and human-in-the-loop approval workflow that combines:
+A **multi-agent financial research application** with dynamic planning and human-in-the-loop approval workflow that combines:

 - **Dynamic Planning** using Framework's DynamicPlanner (ReAct pattern)
 - **Human Approval Workflow** for task orchestration